-The financial statements of the Fund have been prepared in compliance with Regulatory Accounting Principles (RAP) of the BSP, which differ from Philippine Financial Reporting Standards (PFRSs) in some respects, as follows:
+The financial statements of the Fund have been prepared in compliance with the Regulatory Accounting Principles (RAP) of the BSP, which differ from Philippine Financial Reporting Standards (PFRS) Accounting Standards in some respects, as follows:

-- No presentation of the statement of cash flows; - The provisions of PFRS are only applied to accounts outstanding as of December 31, 2008 and thereafter; - Only a general description on risk management for financial instruments may be disclosed in the financial statements.
+- a.
+No presentation of the statement of cash flows; - b.
+The provisions of PFRS Accounting Standards are only applied to accounts outstanding as of December 31, 2008 and thereafter; - c.
+Only a general description on risk management for financial instruments may be disclosed in the financial statements.